When it comes to getting more traffic, attention and higher rankings, there is one concept that is starting to have a huge impact on those goals.

 Here’s how to gain the attention of these influencers:

-- Post lists on a specific topic – This is like the weekly round-up except you are creating a resource or guide for a particular topic, like I did with my Marketer’s Guide to Pinterest or 100 Ways to Become a Twitter Power User.
+- Post lists on a specific topic – This is like the weekly or monthly round-ups except you are creating a resource or guide for a particular topic, like I did with my Marketer’s Guide to Pinterest or 100 Ways to Become a Twitter Power User.
 Include some of these authority figures in your list post.

 - Interviews – Take the time to reach out to some of these authority figures and offer to interview them.
 Do your research and find a topic they haven’t talked about in a previous interview.